TheresaLui/SelfHelpContent_v2/articles/stsscopingqstn.azure-hdinsight/azure-hdinsight-customdnsissues.md

 			"id": "nslookup",
 			"order": 3,
 			"controlType": "multilinetextbox",
-			"displayLabel": "Please ssh into the head node of the cluster and run the command: "nslookup <headnode_fqdn>".
+			"displayLabel": "ssh into the head node of the cluster and run the command: "nslookup <headnode_fqdn>".
 Paste the output below", "required": false,
-			"useAsAdditionalDetails": false,
+			"useAsAdditionalDetails": true,
 			"hints": [{
 					"text": "Command output"
 				}